Dando18/Dando18.github.io/_posts/2022-03-16-ml-madness.md

 basketball knowledge to get the edge.
 At the end of the day, however, there is one winner and many losers.

-To add to the competitive atmosphere I decided to pit a bunch of machine learning (ML) algorithms against each other to see who could generate the better bracket.
+To add to the competitive atmosphere I decided to pit a bunch of machine learning algorithms against each other to see who could generate the better bracket.
 In this post I detail a methodology for collecting college basketball data, training ML models to predict game outcomes, and filling out brackets for tournaments to come.
-The entirety of the code used can be found [here]().
+The entirety of the code used can be found [here](https://github.com/Dando18/march-madness-ml).
-Since I am posting this before the tournament starts I will come back in April and revisit how each one of them did.
+Since I am posting this before the tournament starts I will come back in April and revisit the models performed.

 - [Data Collection](#data-collection)
 - [Predicting Outcomes](#predicting-outcomes)